HeiderJeffer/Seminars-in-Software-and-IT-Engineering/README.md

-# Project for Seminars in Software and IT Engineering
+# Seminars in Software and IT Engineering
 Free University of Bozen-Bolzano - Faculty of Computer Science
 - Dominikanerplatz 3 - piazza Domenicani, 3
 - Italy - 39100, Bozen-Bolzano